-The process is outlined in 46 CFR 28.60.
+The process is outlined in 46 CFR 28.60 and should be routed to the District Commander via the cognizant Sector.
 Once an exemption is granted, the letter will often place additional requirements upon the vessel to ensure an adequate level of safety.
+Examples may include additional equipment carriage, conditions of operations (wearing a PFD or PLB), and maintaining a current CFVS Decal.
 A copy of the letter must be on board the vessel.